Prompts and Cues

 Prompts are designed to lead the student to the correct answer.

-Cue: Many people use these words correspondently, but it's not a good idea to write goals or reports.
+Cue: Many people use these words correspondently, but writing goals or reports is not a good idea.

 A cue is a hint and does not lead the student to the correct answer.